MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

 On this step we will enable our cursor to "grab" an object and move it in space.

-1. In the **MouseCursor.cs** script, prepare the following private member:
+1. In the **Cursor.cs** script, prepare the following private member:

     [!code-csharp[Object Grabbing - private members](CodeSnippets\ObjectGrabbingPrivateMembers.cs)]